loveencounterflow/icql-dba/README-future.md

     to use either model (with the `disk: true|false` configuration) although IMO there's little reason to not use optional HD support.
-  * **Note**—Confusingly, to get a RAM-based DB with the original SQLite and BSQLT3 API, you either use the empty string to get disk support (in ase of RAM shortage) or the pseudo-path `:memory:` to get one without disk support.
-In ICQL DBA, you use the `ram: true|false, disk: true|false` settings instead which is much clearer.
-In addition, you can *still* optionally use the `path` setting to specify the default path to be used as default for the `save()` command.
+  * **Note**—Confusingly, to get a RAM-based DB with the original SQLite and BSQLT3 API, you either use the empty string `''` to get disk support (in ase of RAM shortage) or the pseudo-path `':memory:'` to get one without disk support.
+In ICQL DBA, you use the boolean settings `ram` and `disk` instead which is much clearer.
+This frees the `path` argument from doing double duty, so one can use it to specify a default file path to be used implicitly for the `save()` command.

 ## Switching between File- and RAM-Based Modes